Kevin Cossette: Club career

 After graduating in 2015, he attended tryouts with USL clubs Rochester Rhinos and Pittsburgh Riverhounds SC, before ultimately signing with Louisville City FC.
 He became the first Laval graduate to sign a professional soccer contract.
 After the season, he received a contract offer from Pittsburgh, however, due to the low salary, he instead returned to his home in Quebec and re-joined Beauport.

 In 2017, he joined Dynamo de Quebec in the semi-professional Première Ligue de soccer du Québec.
 In 2020, after Dynamo left the PLSQ, he joined AS Blainville.

 Coaching career

-He served as the technical director of the Mistral Laurentien SC beginning in 2016 and then in 2020 took the same position with the Richelieu Valley club.
+Beginning in 2016, he worked as the technical director of the AS Mistral Laurentien, and in 2020, he joined the Richelieu Valley club in a similar capacity.